mcclure/audiotools-rs/README.md

-Simple Rust wrapper for minimp3 prints rough ASCII art of an mp3's waveform/power over time.
+Simple Rust wrapper for minimp3/hound prints each individual sample of an mp3/wav.
 Usage:

+    mp3dump filename.mp3

+To show as hex or decimal:

-    mp3view filename.mp3
+    mp3dump filename.mp3 -x

-To force ASCII (maybe if your terminal doesn't like unicode)

-    mp3view filename.mp3 -a
+    mp3dump filename.mp3 -d

 To build, install Rust, then run `cargo build --release` and the exe will appear in `target/release`.